azuradara/neo-act-plugin/README.md

-# Blade & Soul NEO: ACT Plugin

-This is a POC [ACT](https://advancedcombattracker.com/home.php) plugin for BnS NEO.
+This is an [ACT](https://advancedcombattracker.com/home.php) plugin for BnS NEO.

 > [!WARNING]
 > This plugin connects to the game's memory to read combat log data, this is very much against the game's EULA.
 I am not sure whether the Anti-cheat detects memory reads, but, if it makes you feel better - I am using this personally on my main account.